denofn/denofn-selfhosted/README.md

 - Docker (and docker-compose)
 - The latest version of Deno is installed inside the Docker containers
 - VSCode will prompt you to install specific extensions, it is advised to at least install the Deno extension
+- Node.js and Yarn are required if you want to tinker with the UI

 _NOTE: further instructions are written towards UNIX systems since .sh scripts are used.
 But this probably all works on Windows as well._